Nested Event Extraction upon Pivot Element Recogniton: The PerNee Model

-To achieve global best extraction results instead of local best results, a beam search-based strategy is employed, following \cite{lin2020joint}.
-Event structures are considered as graphs, where triggers and entities serve as nodes, and the relations between them are represented as edges.
-The graph score is computed as
+In the prediction stage, we first extract the elements and their corresponding score vectors based on the above modules and subsequently employ a beam search-based strategy to decode the globally optimal event structure, following~\cite{lin2020joint}.
+This approach aims to achieve global best extraction results instead of local ones.
+In this context, event structures are represented as graphs in which triggers and regular arguments serve as nodes, connected by edges denoting their relations.
+The score for a given graph $g$ is computed as:

-where $s(n_{i})$ and $s(t_{i})$ represent the scores of nodes and edges, respectively.
+where $s(v_{i})$, $s(\ell_{i})$ represent the scores of node types and edge types, and $N^{v}$, $N^{\ell}$ denote the number of nodes and edges.
+Note that all scores are normalized within the nodes or edges.

-To apply beam search, nodes and edges are iteratively extended using a beam set of size $\theta$.
+Beam search is used to iteratively extend nodes and edges with a beam set of size $\theta$.
 The extension process involves selecting the top $k$ most likely labels for both nodes and edges.
-After extending nodes and edges, a set of candidate graphs is obtained, denoted as $G =\{G_1, G_2, ..., G_n\}$.
-The graph with the highest score is then selected from this set.
+After extending nodes and edges, a set of candidate graphs is obtained, denoted as $G =\{g_1, g_2, ..., g_n\}$.
+The graph with the highest score is then selected from this set: